SylvainGa/Tesla-Link/README.md

 ## Changelog since forking from srwalter:

+V7.13.5 Fixed the following
+- If asked to press Start or Touch the screen to connect, don't ask to wakeup if asleep since we already did the conscious effort to connect by pressing Start or touching the screen.
-V7.13.5 French translation updated and the Montserrat font was missing the 'É' character.
+- French translation updated
+- Montserrat font was missing the 'É' character.

 V7.13.4 Fixed the touch devices that got broken in V7.13.3.